 What is wild camping for motorhomes?

 Wild camping is literally free overnight parking.
 That's it.
 My parents often laugh at me- they consider wild camping to be up a mountain with a tent, but when it comes to motorhomes or campervans, parking in the middle of nowhere with no services, electricity or anything else is often referred to as wildcamping.
+You can call it free parking or free camping if you prefer.

 Planning a UK road trip?
 We've been touring the UK in our van for 2 years- watch the video below for some destination ideas and inspiration!! >>